 Let’s consider how a global bank applied agile principles to its development of a data lake.
 The bank had been struggling with several critical data challenges: low-quality business information, lack of specialists to manage different data sets arriving in different formats, aging data-warehouse technologies, and more than 1,000 data sources.
 The systems were kludgy.
 Incoming data sets had to be structured before they could be entered into four data-warehouse layers (output delivery, normal form, subject layer, and app layer) and before any usable reports could be created.

 Outside of these technical challenges, business and IT leaders at the bank were not working collaboratively, which exacerbated the company’s data problems.
 Data were being stored in isolated systems, so critical business information often remained trapped.
 But requests for access to certain data sets were slow to get a response because of poor coordination and communication across business units and IT operations.
 Data management was seen as “IT’s job”; business leaders held the topic at arm’s length and thus struggled to articulate their data needs.

 Senior leaders at the bank were concerned about losing customers, in part due to the company’s inability to manage data adroitly.
 They decided to experiment with data-lake technologies to try to ease the extraction, structuring, and delivery of data sets.
-Seeking to work as quickly as its software developers, the company used an agile development model and rolled out the data-lake project
+Seeking to work as quickly as its software developers, the company used an agile development model and rolled out the data-lake project in phases.

 Senior leaders convened an agile data team involving subject-matter experts from the business units and from the IT organization to consider the business impact of and use cases for improved data quality and access before determining which areas of the company would have initial access to the data lake.